UkraineOfficial Name: Ukraine

 Ukrainian law requires visitors to have valid health insurance.
 More information on medical insurance is below.

-The U.S. Department of State is not aware of any restrictions for persons with HIV/AIDS visiting Ukraine on a temporary basis.
+The U.S. Department of State is unaware of any restrictions for persons with HIV/AIDS visiting Ukraine on a temporary basis.
 However, anyone with HIV/AIDS or tuberculosis cannot get permanent residency in Ukraine.
 There are no waivers or exceptions to this rule.

 Information about dual nationality and prevention of international child abduction can be found on our website.
 Information about customs rules can be found on the Ukrainian State Customs Service website and on our Customs Information page.